Code-Institute-Submissions/southernspices-project1/README.md

 And also tested in mobile,tablet and desktop with different browsers.

+To check the validity of the website code, developer used W3C CSS Validation Service and W3C Markup Validation Service.

 #### Deployment

 To deploy my project I used Cloud9 workspace to my Github repository named southernspices-project1 via the command line.